-The Master Admin is also the Tenant Admin for his own team/company.
+The Master Admin is also the Tenant Admin for his own team/company (default tenant).
 Tenant admin can later delegate administrative tasks to other team users.

 By default the cluster administrator can help the tenant administrator on the management scope.

-The team user is a user inside a specific Tenant.
-Team users are created by the Tenant Admin (or by cluster admin on behave of the tenant admin).
-Team users can be coming from three different places.
+The tenant user (team user) is a user inside a specific Tenant.
+Team users are created by the Tenant Admin (or by cluster admin on behalf of the tenant admin).
+Team users can come from four different places:

-Team user always belong to a specific tenant and can’t span multiple tenants.
+Team users always belong to a specific tenant and can’t span multiple tenants.
 However, a team user can receive file and folder share from multiple users and from multiple tenants.

-Native CentreStack user later on can be mapped to Azure AD user.
+A Native CentreStack user can be mapped to Active Directory user or Azure AD user later if necessary.

-The guest users are users outside of the team users domain but receive file or folder shares from team user.
-Team user creates guest users through the file sharing or folder sharing activities.
+The guest users are users outside of the tenant users domain but receive file or folder shares from team user.
+The Team user creates guest users through the file sharing or folder sharing activities.
 Guest users typically are external users outside of an organization that are already using CentreStack.